kubernetes/website/content/en/docs/reference/access-authn-authz/mutating-admission-policy.md

 - The MutatingAdmissionPolicy describes the abstract logic of a policy (think: "this policy sets a particular label to a particular value").

-- A MutatingAdmissionPolicyBinding links the above resources together and provides scoping.
-  If you only want to set an `owner` label for `Pods`, and not other API kinds, the binding is where you specify this mutation.

 - A _parameter resource_ provides information to a MutatingAdmissionPolicy to make it a concrete statement (think "set the `owner` label to something like `company.example.com`").
   Parameter resources refer to Kubernetes resources, available in the Kubernetes API.
 They can be built-in types or extensions, such as a {{< glossary_tooltip term_id="CustomResourceDefinition" text="CustomResourceDefinition" >}} (CRD).
 For example, you can use a ConfigMap as a parameter.
+- A MutatingAdmissionPolicyBinding links the above (MutatingAdmissionPolicy and parameter) resources together and provides scoping.
+  If you only want to set an `owner` label for `Pods`, and not other API kinds, the binding is where you specify this mutation.

 At least a MutatingAdmissionPolicy and a corresponding MutatingAdmissionPolicyBinding must be defined for a policy to have an effect.